Goals and Vision

 The first meeting of each two-year series will be a three-day, two-night session (Monday

 afternoon-Wednesday afternoon) focused on orienting pastors to the program itself, building

 community among the program participants, and familiarizing participants with concepts related to organizational and community leadership and change.
-The remaining sessions will begin on Monday evenings and end on Wednesday afternoons, with each session devoted to a particular social issue that is important and relevant to the community (final session will begin on Monday evening).
+Most other sessions will begin on Tuesday mornings and end on Wednesday afternoons, with each session devoted to a particular social issue that is important and relevant to the community (final session will begin on Monday evening).
 The program also includes a 5-day, 4-night trip to Washington, D.C. in July 2020 to examine issues of national and international importance.

 Accommodations and Meals